SorellaLabs/brontes/book/mev_inspectors/cex-dex-quotes.md

 The CEX-DEX inspector identifies arbitrage between centralized and decentralized exchanges.
 While on-chain DEX trades are visible, CEX orderbook data does not reveal the specific parties involved on either side of a fill.
 Using the available CEX data the inspector estimates the value extracted from onchain LPs via just-in-time CEX markouts with the methodology described below.

 > **Note**
-> Experimental Methodology - Work in Progress
-> This methodology is highly experimental and currently under active development.
-Key points to consider:
+> Work in Progress: This methodology is currently under development and subject to change.
+We welcome feedback and contributions as we refine our approach.

-It has been built iteratively based on continuous testing and real-world observations, rather than a comprehensive theoretical framework.
-Many parameters within the methodology have been set arbitrarily based on experimentation.
-These settings require further testing and analysis before we can present this as a credible framework.
-We offer this glimpse into our work-in-progress to encourage community engagement.
-It is not yet a finalized or validated approach.
-We strongly encourage users to approach these results with a critical eye.
-Your feedback, insights, criticisms, and contributions are invaluable as we refine and improve this methodology.
-Please share your experiences, observations, and any issues you encounter.
-This will help us enhance the accuracy, reliability, and theoretical grounding of our approach.

-Our goal in sharing this early-stage work is to foster open dialogue and collaborative improvement within the community.

 ## Background Information